Omena-Palette/CloudWatchLogging/README.md

 # CloudWatch Logging SDK for Rust

-The CloudWatch Logging SDK for Rust provides a simple and efficient way to log to Amazon CloudWatch Logs.
+The CloudWatch Logging SDK for Rust provides a simple and efficient way to log to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).

 ### Features

 - Easy setup for CloudWatch logging.
 - Automatic batching and non-blocking flushes for optimal performance.
 - Seamless panic logging for enhanced reliability.
+- Singleton feature for easy access to the logger from anywhere in your application.
+- Thread-safe, ensuring consistent logging across multithreaded applications.

 ### Installation